alexknips/nextjs-cv/knowledge/education.md

 ## Influence of a cis,syn-cyclobutane pyrimidine dimer damage on DNA conformation studied by molecular dynamics simulations.
 Knips, Alexander and Martin Zacharias
 Biopolymers 103.4 (Nov.
 2014) pp. 215–222.
 2014

+# Certificates

+## AI certificates
+Alex also obtained the certificates
+- In December 2023: DeepLearning.AI - Neural Networks and Deep Learning
+- In December 2023: DeepLearning.AI - Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization